405028157/405028157/README.md

-Readers appreciate, but don't help creating JoJo's Bizarre Adventure.
+Readers may appreciate, but don't help creating JoJo's Bizarre Adventure.

 <!--